mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A head-to-toe suit with a ruthenium polymer coating supported by a sensor suite, allowing it to scan its surroundings and replicate the images at the proper perspectives.
 You gain a bonus Edge when performing Stealth tests to hide while wearing an active suit.

-**Full body armor**

-This armor is worn by military and security personnel around the world for heavy-duty jobs.
-It is styled for intimidation but includes an array of tactical holsters, pouches, and webbing for deadly efficiency.
-It’s going to draw attention, just so you know.
-The suit can be modified for environmental adaptation (hot or cold environments) or chemically sealed to completely protect the wearer from toxic environments and attacks.
-The suit comes with a helmet with a Capacity of 6 for vision or audio enhancements.

 **Lined coat**

 This cowboy-style duster has been consistently popular on the mean streets of the world’s sprawls for the past fifty years.
 Besides being protective, the armored trenchcoat provides a bonus Edge against tests to spot items hidden underneath.